I was recently asked by one of this blog’s readers what is the best coffee creamer alternative for fatty liver.

 Look for the alternatives, accept that they are not going to offer 100% the same experience, but embrace them as a welcome change to get your life back on track and become healthy once more!

-I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid 2015.
-Since then, I’ve been studying NAFLD and I have decided to share everything I have learned over the years to help you reverse your condition.
+I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid-2015.
+Since then, I’ve been studying it, continuously updating my knowledge with the latest scientific findings and practical approaches to give others the help they need to reverse their condition.

 I am also the admin of the Fatty Liver Support Group on Facebook and the Fatty Liver Subreddit.